Maersk Air Cargo: Early years

-In 1991 UPS announced a tender to find a European partner.
+In 1991.
+UPS announced a tender to find a European partner.
 They did not themselves hold the rights to fly intra-European flights and needed a European airline to fly services out of the hub at Cologne Bonn Airport.
 The two main contenders were Star Air and Sterling Airways, another Danish airline.
 Sterling had two main advantages: they already operated the Boeing 727 and they were approved by the Federal Aviation Administration.
 The latter would allow them to operate aircraft which were owned by UPS and registered in the United States.

 Sterling fell into financial distress in 1993 and months before the contract was to take effect its credits were cut off.
 UPS backed out of the deal and instead approached Star Air.
 An agreement was signed on 22 October 1993, with services commencing ten days later.
 This could be done because Star Air turned to Sterling employees who had been working on the preparations.
 People who had been employed by Sterling were instead hired by Star Air, giving them access to pilots, engineers and administrators.
 The initial contract involved flights to Milan, Rome, Zaragoza and Porto.
 The operations were gradually expanded and soon the airline was operating four 727s.

-The same year Star Air started the process of retiring the Fokkers.
+The same year, Star Air started the process of retiring the Fokkers.
 Falling prices for smaller cargo aircraft made this part of the operation unprofitable.
 At the same time a closer integration with Maersk Air was carried out, in which the two companies received a common administration, operations center and navigational division.
 The Fokker F27s were retired in 1996 and since Star Air has solely flown for UPS.
 Star Air had a revenue of DKK 82 million in 1997, which rose to DKK 159 million in 2002.
 Its profits in this period varied between DKK 12 and 20 million.

-A total of eight 727s entered service with Star Air; seven were of the larger -200 series and one, introduced in 1996, of the smaller -100 series.
+A total of eight 727s entered service with Star Air; all being the -100 series with Rolls-Royce RB.183 Tay engines.
 Two aircraft were taken into service in 1993, one more in 1994, two more in 1996, one more in 1997 and the last in 2001.